Mujeres Libres: Workplace and employment

 One of the core areas in which Mujeres Libres sought to empower women was in the workplace.
 Viewing women's participation in economic activity as a core part of their emancipation, they formed 'labour sections' to help to encourage women into work.
 This objective was bolstered by the fact that many working men had become soldiers, and so unions were more comfortable to employ women as a necessity, extending even to apprenticeship programmes.

 Women involved in Mujeres Libres filled gaps in the economy in a huge variety of areas.
 They formed divisions dedicated to transport, sanitation, manufacturing, metallurgy, and public service, alongside 'mobile brigades' which completed any unfinished work.
 They supplied food both to militias and to urban communities, including the creation of communal kitchens; and they helped to unionize the 15,000 women working in food services and public transport in the two main cities of Madrid and Barcelona.

 In the military

-British author George Orwell, who fought in the Civil War as part of a POUM militia, noted the existence of sexism within leftist militias:

 Even at the battlefront, women mainly filled auxiliary roles.
 In reaction to this, Mujeres Libres organised support for the inclusion and training of women soldiers (such as Mika Feldman de Etchebéhère), setting up shooting ranges and target practice classes and promoting their stories through the magazine.